UCLComputerScience/pgta/intern.md

 - the module code and name
 - email address for the module leader
-- the specific skills and knowledge required
+- any skills and knowledge required
 - the role duties
-- start and end date; and expected hours
+- start and end date (or academic term)
+- expected hours

 Typical roles are likely to include: